JefersonBatista/bookstore-front-end/README.md

 ## Next Steps

-- A historic of purchases of the user
+- Not soon, a history of user's purchases

 ## Technologies